dart-archive/www.dartlang.org/src/site/codelabs/darrrt/index.markdown

 * The `pub build` command creates a `build` directory that contains subdirectories for each step in the code lab.

+* You can select either **Pub Build - Minified** or **Pub Build - Debug**.
+  When building minified JavaScript, all whitespace and extraneous characters are removed, creating a more compact file, but one that is less readable.

 * The `build` directory contains everything needed to deploy the entire project (all six steps).